-Martha Bejar, 57, has served has a member of our Board since February 2019.
-Ms. Bejar currently serves as the co-Founder of Red Bison Advisory Group, LLC, a telecommunications and technology advisory firm founded in early 2014.
+Martha Bejar, 59, has served has a member of our Board since February 2019.
+Ms. Bejar currently serves as the co-Founder of Red Bison Advisory Group, LLC, a technology advisory firm founded in early 2014.
 Most recently, Ms. Bejar served as CEO and Director of Unium Inc., a WiFi software solution provider, from March 2017 until its sale to Nokia Corp. in March 2018.
 Prior to her time at Unium, Ms. Bejar was CEO/Director at Flow Mobile Inc., a broadband wireless access solution provider, from January 2012 to December 2015.
 Prior to joining Flow Mobile, Ms. Bejar was Chairperson/CEO of Wipro Infocrossing Cloud Computing Services (A Wipro Company).
 Prior to Wipro, Ms. Bejar was with Microsoft Corp., where she was the Corporate Vice President for the Communications Sector.
-In addition to serving on the Board of Directors of Red Bison Advisory Group, LLC, she also serves on the Board of CenturyLink Inc. (NYSE: CTL), CommVault Systems, Inc. (Nasdaq: CVLT), Neopost S.A (Euronex: NEO.PA) and Rainer Scholars (NON-FOR-PROFIT), and is a member of the Presidents Advisory Group at EastWest Institute (NON-FOR -PROFIT).
-Ms. Bejar received an Advanced Management Program degree from Harvard University of Miami and also holds an MBA from Nova Southeastern University.
-We believe that Ms. Bejar's executive leadership experience, as well as her technical expertise and extensive experience in the communications and technology industries, make her a valuable member of our Board of Directors.
+In addition to serving on the Board of Directors of Red Bison Advisory Group, LLC, she also serves on the Board of Lumen Technologies, Inc. (NYSE: LUMN), CommVault Systems, Inc. (Nasdaq: CVLT), Quadient S.A (Euronex: QDT.PA) and Rainer Scholars (not-for-profit), and is a Life Member of Council on Foreign Relations.
+Ms. Bejar received an Advanced Management Program degree from Harvard University Business School.
+She graduated with a Bachelor of Science degree in Industrial Engineering from the University of Miami and also holds an MBA from Nova Southeastern University.
+We believe that Ms. Bejar's executive leadership experience, as well as her technical expertise and extensive experience in the communications and technology industries, make her a valuable member of our Board of Directors